I don’t remember the exact day we started using coconut oil, but it was sometime between activities last summer.

 Wait – did I just say homemade chocolate chips?!

 Sure did!
 Does it sound like an oxymoron to fight off sugar cravings with chocolate?
 I’ll take that benefit of coconut oil any day.

-Coconut Oil Goes Beyond the Kitchen
+Goes Beyond the Kitchen

 There are only a few foods in my kitchen that I’m willing to use beyond my dinner plate.
 Let’s be honest, you’ll NEVER find me putting mayonnaise in my hair.
 Maybe because mayo is made of eggs and the idea of purposely putting eggs in my hair kinda grosses me out.
 However, I am seriously tempted to keep a jar of coconut oil in my bathroom.